StephonBrown/obsidian-workout-tracker/README.md

 1. Click the workout icon in the ribbon, or
 2. Use the command palette: "Workout Tracker: Create New Workout"
 3. Fill in workout details and add exercises
-4. Save to create a new workout file
+4. Save to create a new workout file with frontmatter

 ### Quick Workout Logging

 Use "Workout Tracker: Quick Log Workout" to select from predefined workout templates for faster logging.

+### Viewing Statistics

+Use "Workout Tracker: View Workout Statistics" to see comprehensive analytics about your workout progress.

+### Editing Existing Workouts

+1. Open any workout file created by the plugin
+2. Use "Workout Tracker: Edit Current Workout" command
+3. Modify exercises, sets, or notes
+4. Save to update the frontmatter automatically

 ### Exercise Templates